Brad Sellers: Professional career

 A 7'0" power forward/center from the University of Wisconsin and Ohio State University, he was selected by the Chicago Bulls in the first round (ninth pick overall) of the 1986 NBA draft.

 Sellers was a controversial selection among the Bulls' staff and players.
 General manager Jerry Krause was attracted to Sellers because of his above-average shooting ability, which was rare in a player of Sellers's size.
 Michael Jordan and others, however, had wanted Krause to draft Johnny Dawkins, a hard-playing guard from Duke University and a friend of Jordan's.

 Sellers eventually became a part-time starter for Chicago, but he never averaged more than 9.5 points or 4.7 rebounds in a season, and, with the emergence of forward Horace Grant during the 1988 NBA playoffs, he began to see his playing time diminish.
 In 1989, he was traded to the Seattle SuperSonics for the 18th overall pick of that year's NBA draft, which would become point guard B. J. Armstrong.
 He played sparingly for the Sonics, averaging 4.8 points in 13.0 minutes in 45 before being traded to the Minnesota Timberwolves for Steve Johnson on February 22, 1990, where he finished out the season.

 The following season, Sellers played for Aris B.C. in the Greek Basketball League.
 At the Greek Championships Final in 1991, Sellers made a three-point play (a basket and a foul) that won the game and gave Aris the championship.

 Following his stay in Greece, Sellers returned to the NBA and played for the Detroit Pistons and the Timberwolves the next two seasons.
 From 1993 to 1999, Sellers played in Spain, Israel and France before retiring in 2000 to become community liaison director for his hometown, Warrensville Heights, Ohio.

 Post-playing career

 Since the 2010-2011 NBA season, Sellers has been a media personality in Cleveland, Ohio as the postgame analyst for Cleveland Cavaliers radio broadcasts.

 Sellers was elected mayor of his native Warrensville Heights on November 8, 2011, and sworn in on January 1, 2012.
 He was re-elected on November 3, 2015, and again in November 2019.
 Sellers is a member of the Democratic Party.

 Personal life

 Sellers has four daughters, Sydney, Syarra, Shayla and Shyanne.
-Syarra played college basketball at Thomas More, Shayla plays at Purdue Fort Wayne, and Shyanne plays at Maryland.
+Syarra played college basketball at Thomas More, Shayla played at Purdue Fort Wayne, and Shyanne played college basketball at Maryland.
+Shyanne also plays professional basketball for the Jacksonville Waves of the UpShot League.